UCLA-Creative-Labs/cl-rfcs/text/2-aurgy.md

 ### What are the requirements for this project?

-The PWA itself will probably be built in React (possibly Next.js?
-I don't think it's necessary for this use case but @BryanPan342 what do you think?), and the backend will be Node.js-based.
+The PWA itself will probably be built in Next.js (strictly speaking, this won't be necessary for our MVP (see below), but it will be a good idea for future-proofing), and the backend will be Node.js-based.
 If we proceed with using Firestore for handling user lobbies to start with, then anyone with Firebase experience would be handy.

+We have two options for generating playlists:
-We will probably need OCI to host a server for generating playlists, since it makes more sense to do that than to perform that generation on the client side.
+* We could use OCI to host a server for generating playlists.
+* We could use a serverless system.

+If we use a server-based model using something like OCI, then we would need to set up more infrastructure.
+This might be a good learning experience for those members who are less experienced with OCI, and it also may be cool to show the OCI team what we've been working on so we can get more free stuff.
+Also, OCI makes it easier to scale.

+If we use serverless, then we would need to set up a way to prevent too many playlist updates at once.
+One way to accomplish that is:
+1. Whenever a user logs in, save the user's data that is needed for playlist creation into their appropriate entry in Firestore.
+2. Run a pub/sub serverless function that checks for updates every hour in a given user's data field.
+If the data is constant, we can skip the update; otherwise, we run the update to the playlist.

+Note that we need to be careful about concurrency issues.

 ### What are we launching today?
 The most important component of this project is themed group playlist generation.
+We also want to implement in-app playlist playback in order to have users repeatedly coming to our web app.
+Also, keeping users signed in will make it easier to (simulatedly) auto-update the playlist.

-Playback from within our application is great, but not strictly necessary for an MVP.
-As such, we should focus on actually figuring out how to match a group of users' tastes with a theme, and to construct a collaborative playlist that actually makes sense given the input parameters.
+We should focus on actually figuring out how to match a group of users' tastes with a theme, and to construct a collaborative playlist that actually makes sense given the input parameters.

 ## FAQ